 Figure 11N-1.
 Escapement Population Estimates for Fall-run Chinook Salmon in the Low Flow Channel (LFC) and High Flow Channel (HFC) of the Feather River from 2000 through 2019, from Escapement Surveys of CDWR.

-No redd dewatering field data similar to that used for the Sacramento River (USFWS 2006) or the American River (see below) are available for salmon or steelhead in the Feather River; therefore, the reduction in flow from the spawning to the dewatering flow was used directly as a proxy for redd dewatering.
+No redd dewatering field data similar to that used for the Sacramento River (USFWS 2006) or the American River (see below) are available for salmon or steelhead in the Feather River; the direct reduction in flow between the spawning month and the month with the lowest flow during the following incubation period was used as a proxy for redd dewatering..
 The spawning and dewatering flows downstream of the Thermalito Afterbay outlet for each month of spring-run, fall-run, and steelhead spawning, as estimated by CALSIM II, were used to compute the reduction in flow under Alternatives 1–3 and the NAA.
 Larger reductions are assumed to increase the percent of redds dewatered and, therefore, to have a potentially negative effect on the species’ populations.
 As previously noted, the use of monthly time-step flow estimates like those obtained from CALSIM II modeling likely underestimates redd dewatering rates.
 This potential bias is expected to equally affect the NAA and Alternatives 1–3.

 American River

 The redd dewatering analysis for the lower American River used relationships between flow, river stage, and redd depth distribution developed by Bratovich et al. (2017).
 A composite redd depth frequency distribution was developed by combining results from several redd surveys conducted between 1996 and 2016.
 The stage versus flow relationship for the river was developed from a combination of field measurements and modeling.
 CALSIM II flow estimates at the Nimbus Dam location were used to compute stage at the spawning and dewatering flows, and the redd depth frequency distribution was queried to determine the percentage of the redds that occur between those two stages and would therefore be dewatered.
 The analyses were conducted for fall-run and steelhead spawning and incubation periods for each year of the CALSIM period of record.
 Based on ranges provided in Bratovich et al. 2017, fall-run and steelhead were estimated to have three-month and two-month incubation periods, respectively.
 The analysis compared CALSIM II flow estimates below Nimbus Dam for each spawning month with the minimum flow during 2 or 3 months following the spawning month to estimate the percentage of redds dewatered.
 Absolute differences between Alternatives 1–3 and the NAA in the percentage of redds dewatered were used to compare the alternatives and the NAA.
 As noted above, the use of monthly time-step flow estimates like those obtained from CALSIM II modeling likely underestimates redd dewatering rates.
 This potential bias is expected to affect all alternative scenarios equally.
+Other potential sources of bias include the use of fixed incubation periods (rather than temperature dependent ones) and the use of a portion of the spawning reach rather than the entire spawning reach.
+These two potential sources of bias are similarly expected to affect all alternative scenarios equally.

 Redd Scour/Entombment